Published online Aug 14, 2018. doi: 10.3748/wjg.v24.i30.3426

 Published online: August 14, 2018

-Differentially expressed lncRNAs (DELs) between HCC specimens and peritumor liver specimens were acquired from the The Cancer Genome Atlas (TCGA) LIHC dataset using the edgeR package.
-Univariate Cox proportional hazards regression was performed to identify the DELs that were significantly associated with overall survival for the training set.
-The stepwise multivariate Cox regression model was applied.
+Differentially expressed lncRNAs (DELs) between HCC specimens and peritumor liver specimens were identified using the edgeR package to analyze The Cancer Genome Atlas (TCGA) LIHC dataset.
+Univariate Cox proportional hazards regression was performed to obtain the DELs significantly associated with overall survival (OS) in a training set.
+These OS-related DELs were further analyzed using a stepwise multivariate Cox regression model.
 Those lncRNAs fitted in the multivariate Cox regression model and independently associated with overall survival were chosen to build a prognostic risk formula.
-The prognostic value of this formula was validated in the test group and the full cohort and further compared with two previously developed prognostic signatures for HCC.
+The prognostic value of this formula was then validated in the test group and the entire cohort and further compared with two previously identified prognostic signatures for HCC.
+Gene ontology and Kyoto Encyclopedia of Genes and Genomes pathway analyses were performed to explore the potential biological functions of the lncRNAs in the signature.

-This study constructed a 5-lncRNA signature that improves survival prediction, and can be used as a prognostic biomarker for HCC patients.
+Our present study constructed a 5-lncRNA signature that improves survival prediction and can be used as a prognostic biomarker for HCC patients.